rduplain/memo/startups-for-people-with-problems.md

 ## #5: Vest.

+_When people get equity for their contributions, have it vest over time._

 When granting equity to others for their contributions, have it vest over time instead of having them hold the equity immediately.
 This is true for everyone, including cofounders, irregardless of how well you trust them.